Little House In the Big Woods ESL Lesson Plan [Free PDF]

 Divide students into small groups and assign each group a specific scene from the book.
 Have them create a short skit depicting the daily life of pioneer families based on their assigned scene.
 Encourage them to use vocabulary and expressions from the story while portraying their characters.
 Afterward, each group can present their skit to the class, followed by a discussion about the challenges and joys of pioneer life.

-See also One Hundred Years of Solitude ESL Lesson Plan [Free PDF]
+See also The Silver Chair ESL Lesson Plan [Free PDF]

 Reading and Writing: Letter to Laura Ingalls Wilder